-648 Systematic Theology III: Humanity and Jesus Christ (3)
+648 Systematic Theology III: Humanity and Jesus Christ (3) Pre-requisite: BIB-640, BIB-644

-This course explores the biblical doctrine of humanity and the biblical doctrince of the person and work of Jesus Christ from a systematic perspective.
+This course explores the biblical doctrine of humanity and the biblical doctrine of the person and work of Jesus Christ from a systematic perspective.

-650 Systematic Theology IV: The Holy Spirit and Eschatology (3)

-This course will first examine the biblical doctrine of the person and work of the Holy Spirit from a systematic perspective.
+650 Systematic Theology IV: The Holy Spirit and Eschatology (3) Pre-requisite: BIB-640, BIB-644, BIB-648 This course will first examine the biblical doctrine of the person and work of the Holy Spirit from a systematic perspective.
 Subsequently, the course will explore the biblical doctrine of eschatology.
 Specifically, we will examine what the Scriptures teach about the last days, including a variety of challenging topics, such as the afterlife, the general resurrection, and the consummation of Christ's messianic kingdom in the new heavens and new earth.